Travelport-xx/travelport-uapi-tutorial/index.md

 	at org.apache.cxf.jaxws.ServiceImpl.initializePorts(ServiceImpl.java:204)
 	at org.apache.cxf.jaxws.ServiceImpl.<init>(ServiceImpl.java:148)
 	...
 5 more
-Caused by: javax.wsdl.WSDLException: WSDLException: faultCode=PARSER_ERROR: Problem parsing 'file:/xUsers/iansmith/tport-workspace/uapijava/wsdl/system_v8_0/System.wsdl'.: java.io.FileNotFoundException: /xUsers/iansmith/tport-workspace/uapijava/wsdl/system_v8_0/System.wsdl (No such file or directory)
+Caused by: javax.wsdl.WSDLException: WSDLException: faultCode=PARSER_ERROR: Problem parsing 'file:/Users/iansmith/tport-workspace/uapijava/wsdl/system_v8_0/System.wsdl'.: java.io.FileNotFoundException: /xUsers/iansmith/tport-workspace/uapijava/wsdl/system_v8_0/System.wsdl (No such file or directory)
 	at com.ibm.wsdl.xml.WSDLReaderImpl.getDocument(Unknown Source)
 	...
 ```

 Then you have misconfigured the `URLPREFIX` above and you should re-check the value you gave for it.
+It should point tho the directory that is the _parent_ of the `wsdl` and `src` directories in your project.

 ### The Pay-Off